r-kan/BUFFY/README.md

 * matches with certain regular expression
 * matches with certain ‘dynamic’ pattern

-Besides, form an ‘excluded’ file list is also possible
+Besides, form an ‘excluded’ file list for backup is also possible

 # Future direction of BUFFY
 Support more remote backup media